 His first book, China and Islam: The Prophet, the Party, and Law (Cambridge University Press, 2016), is the first ethnographic study of the relationship between sharia and state law in China.
 His current research project “China, Law and Development,” funded by a European Research Council Starting Grant (€1.5 million), examines China’s approach to building cross-border order through international economic law and the regulatory regimes of developing host states.

-Daniel Fryer is a Research Scholar at the University of Michigan Law School.
+Daniel Fryer is an Assistant Professor of Law at the University of Michigan Law School.

 Daniel previously served as a judicial law clerk for the Honorable Chief Judge Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit.
 He also worked as an Assistant District Attorney in Philadelphia, PA.

 Daniel received his J.D. from the University of Michigan Law School in 2018, and is a Ph.D.
 Candidate (ABD) in Philosophy at the University of Pennsylvania.
 His work is informed by scholarship in social and political philosophy, law, the social sciences, and public policy.
 He is also influenced by social movements and intellectual discourse outside the academy.
 His recent research focuses on assessing how we should construct legal and political institutions to respond to various forms of social and economic inequality; the history of African American political thought; the ethics of punishment; and race theory.